 - Finding new ways to preserve and archive materials

 While these are some of the most common challenges, there are many more.
 But the first step to answering any of them is finding the right partner that adds value to your organization.
-Most of these publishing services providers are providing platforms that enable journal and STM publishers to create, edit and proofread content, and deliver across print, online & digital channels.
+Most of these publishing service providers provide platforms that enable journal and STM publishers to create, edit and proofread content, and deliver across print, online & digital channels.
 Some of these platforms host support services like Highwire, Silverchair, and Atypon, with an 8-day ‘manuscript to publish’ process.
-More importantly, they will be able to deliver high-quality content at a faster turnaround time, combined with project management capabilities and boost the publisher’s efficacy in the process.
+More importantly, they will deliver high-quality content at a faster turnaround time, combined with project management capabilities, and boost the publisher’s efficacy in the process.

 Journal publishing will continue to thrive in the years to come.
 The only thing that could stop journal publishers from achieving their goals is not keeping up with current publishing trends and falling behind the curve.
 With the right partner, they can create a collaborative relationship that will provide success on both sides.